Legaeldan/milestone-2/README.md

 - **Sound Issues**
     During testing, it was noted that sound has an issue on mobile only.
 I experienced this during testing of the desktop side version, but managed to overcome by increasing the delay between sounds as they overlapped.
 There seems to be a similar issue, but the sound is delayed on actual mobile, causing the sounds to overlap again, creating a static crack at the end of each sound.
 I have yet to find a solution to this issue. **(Note: This is on a physical mobile, not on mobile size via Chrome desktop.)**

+- **Persistent Lights**
+    An issue that I'm unable to correct currently, despite testing multiple option, is currently only on desktop on the hover of the main game buttons.
+When a user leaves the mouse to hover over a button that is currently in the array to be lit by the computer, the button retains it's light class into the next round.
+This disappears once the user leaves the button, but only once input is re-enabled by the disableInput class.
+I have yet find a solution, but a work around is moving the mouse over, then out of the button during the player turn.
+As I have no hover psuedo elements currently, I am unable to find the cause of this error.

 - **HTML Validation**
     There is a known issue with a DIV block located inside a UL.
 Currently the layout works well, and responsiveness works best with the DIV inside the UL.
 But HTML validator throws an error with this.
 Currently I am exploring options that react responsively like it currently is, but will have to rewrite the CSS to accomodate this change which I am trying to avoid.